aep-dev/aep.dev/aep/general/0004/aep.md

 Well-defined singular and plurals of a resource enable clients to determine the proper name to use in code and documentation.

-google.aip.dev uses upper camel case for resource types, while aep.dev uses kebab-case.
+google.aip.dev uses UpperCamelCase for resource types, while aep.dev uses kebab-case.
 This is to enforce better consistency in the representation of various multipart strings, as collection identifiers use kebab case.

 <!-- prettier-ignore-start -->
 [resource-paths]: /resource-paths